travelnxtComponents/t-hotel-search/spec.md

 - Auto-suggest - Text box (Destination) will show loader while processing and after selection of item, it shoul started showing cross icon to clear the data.
 - Auto-suggest - Should allow user to select an items says "Las Vegas, NV, United States - McCarran International Airport (LAS)" but after selection in text box it will appear as "LAS - Las Vegas" (Short version)
 - Auto-suggest - Spec should categorised with CITY / AIRPORT and POINTS OF INTEREST.
-- Auto-suggest - On selection of serach button pass on the location object of user selection.
+- Auto-suggest - On selection of search button pass on the location object of user selection.
 - Component Events - doSearch (Triggers	event with search data) and initializeSearch (Listens to this event to set defautl state as per data passed)